 Why CPTED Is Worth It

-Once problems and solutions are identified — and CPTED strategies are applied — communities become more stabilized, crime is reduced, and residents become more invested in the community’s quality of life.
+Once you identify problems and solutions and apply CPTED strategies, communities become more stabilized, crime decreases, and residents become more invested in the community’s quality of life.

-Studies have found that CPTED implementation resulted in a 30-84% drop in robberies.
+Studies have found that implementing crime prevention through environmental design principles resulted in a 30-84% drop in robberies.